jeeberhardt/DCAshund/README.md

 ```

-Simulate DCA strategies: Now we're ready to simulate some DCA strategies.
+4. Now we're ready to simulate some DCA strategies.
 We'll initialize a DCAshund object, simulate a strategy, and plot the results:

 - The `weights` parameter represents the proportion of each investment in the portfolio.
 The order of the weights corresponds to the order of the asset data files provided in `merge_stock_data`.
 - The `dca` parameter represents the amount of money invested in each period for the Dollar Cost Averaging strategy.